aneelakheli/Java/src/ExceptionHandling/ExceptionREADME.md

 There are mainly two types of exceptions: **checked** and **unchecked**.
 An error is considered as the unchecked exception.
 However, according to Oracle, there are three types of exceptions namely:

 1. **Checked Exception:**
    The classes that directly inherit the Throwable class except RuntimeException and Error are known as checked exceptions.
-For example, IOException, SQLException, etc. Checked exceptions are checked at compile-time.
+For example, IOException, SQLException, etc. Checked exceptions are checked at _compile-time_.

 2. **Unchecked Exception:**
    The classes that inherit the RuntimeException are known as unchecked exceptions.
 For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc.
-   These exceptions are not checked at compile-time but run-time.
+   These exceptions are not checked at compile-time but at _run-time_.
 Some of the common runtime exceptions are:
    Improper use of an API - IllegalArgumentException Null pointer access (missing the initialization of a variable) - NullPointerException Out-of-bounds array access - ArrayIndexOutOfBoundsException